qvo-team/qvo-node-express-examples/README.md

 # QVO Node.js (Express) Examples

-This repo contains an express app with examples of different functionalities from the [QVO API](https://docs.qvo.cl).
+This repo contains an express app with examples of features from the [QVO API](https://docs.qvo.cl).

 ## Requisites